jncraton/BWMetaAI/README.md

 This includes an AI preprocessor which implements some new commands that you can use if you want to add your own syles or build orders.

+### If blocks

+Many _jump commands can be accessed using a Pythonic if structure.
+Here's how you would normally create a block that executes 50% of the time:

+    random_jump(128, maybe)
+    goto(always)
+    --maybe--
+    # sometimes do this
+    --always--
+    # always do this

+If blocks allow you to write the same code like this:

+    if random(128):
+        # sometime do this
+    # always do this

+Else is not yet supported.

 ### message(string)

 Displays the string as a message from the AI.
 This does not require a block to jump to like debug() does.